Brazilian Smoky Quartz Gemstone

 • Cairngorm, a distinct variety native to Scotland, is the country's national gemstone.
 It ranges in color from yellow-brown to gray-brown.

 • Morion is another variant of this gem.
-It is nearly opaque, ranging from dark brown to black in color.
+It is nearly opaque, ranging from brown to dark brown in color.

 • It is the state gem for New Hampshire.
 There it is frequently found alongside deposits of granite, the state's official rock.